AlexandruTentes/WarframeTradeBot/README.md

 - works best with python 3
 - it is made specifically for windows
-- please run the INSTALLER.bat
+- please run the INSTALLER.bat (only works with pip)

 Description: